Nutlope/roomGPT/README.md

 ## Todos v2

+- [ ] Play around with the scale input - 16 seems good
+- [ ] Refactor all inputs into react-hook-form
+- [ ] Figure out how to customize upload.io more
 - [ ] Add a carousel of generated rooms using my image gallery
 - [ ] Add gradient / Try diff color pallets for roomGPT